Skip to main content

 The "retain" property is optional in the "publishMessagesToMq" action and defaults to false.
 When true, it tells the FairCom server to retain this message for automatically sending to new subscribers as the first message they receive.
 When an action returns the "retain" property, it indicates the publisher published the message as a retained message.

-The "topic" property is a required, case-sensitive UTF-8 string containing the name of a topic.
-It must not contain MQTT wildcard characters, #, or +.
+The "topic" property is a required, case-sensitive UTF-8 string containing an MQTT topic.
+It may not contain MQTT wildcard characters, #, or +.
 It may contain multiple / characters, which segment a topic into a set of positional properties.

 The "userProperties" property is optional in the "publishMessagesToMq" action and defaults to null.
 When present, it is an array of key-value objects.
 A key-value object contains a "key" property and a "value" property with string values.
 You can assign multiple key-value pairs to an MQTT 5 message; the server includes them in the messages it delivers to subscribers.
 The server may process specific key-value pairs as instructions that modify its behavior.